ang-zeyu/infisearch/docs/src/indexer/files.md

 }
 ```

 JSON files can also be indexed.
-The `field_map` must be specified, which contains a mapping of **JSON data key -> field name**.
+The `field_map` contains a mapping of your **JSON data key -> field name**.
-The `field_order` array controls the order in which these fields are indexed, which has a minor influence on [query term proximity ranking](../introduction.md#ranking-model).
+The `field_order` array controls the order in which the data keys are indexed, which has a minor influence on [query term proximity ranking](../introduction.md#ranking-model).

 The JSON file can be either:
-1. An object, following the schema set out in `field_map`
+1. An object, with numbers, strings or `null` values
-2. An array of objects following the schema set out in `field_map`
+2. An array of such objects

 #### CSV Files: **`loaders.CsvLoader`**